open-contracting/standard/README.md

 ### Translations

-When a new version of the docs text is ready, a new transifex project needs to be made called eg. ocds-docs-1.0.0.
-This is done on the transifex web interface.
+When a new major/minor version of the docs text is ready, a new transifex project needs to be made called eg. open-contracting-standard-x.y  This is done on the transifex web interface.

-Make sure the build is run above, then run (making sure the poject name is the same as the one made above)
+Make sure the build is run above, then run (making sure the project name is the same as the one made above)

 ```
 sphinx-intl update-txconfig-resources --transifex-project-name open-contracting-standard-1-0 --pot-dir build/locale --locale-dir standard/docs/locale